Is Carpal Tunnel preventing you from going back to work?

 How is carpal tunnel syndrome treated?

-Treatment for carpal tunnel syndrome should begin as soon as possible under the management and direction of a qualified physician.
+Medical treatment for carpal tunnel syndrome should begin as soon as possible under the management and direction of a qualified physician.
 Non-surgical treatments include:

 - Avoiding activities that provoke symptoms